BrandyJSon/HTBWriteups/unix/gofer/writeup.md

 ## Executive Summary

 A malicous actor would be able to completely compromise GOFER.
 A large breach kills a start up, there aren't enough employees or customers to be able to survive after the reputation damage and legal fines.
+Specifically as a NYC based company there is an expectation of security by the state set by the SHIELD act and other similar laws.